Return to youritmates.com home page

 Unless a separate written agreement says otherwise, approved providers are responsible for their own ABN, tax, insurance, licences, qualifications, checks, equipment, conduct and legal obligations.

-Job board, referral, profile and media privacy update
+Job board, referral, profile and media privacy terms

-When you use the Neighbour Help Board, Campus Help Board, School/Tutoring Help, provider board, profile edit link, live resume/profile card, referral link or related request forms, we may collect and use information such as your name, email, phone, suburb, campus, school or organisation context, poster type, guardian details where needed, job description, custom request details, preferred times, urgency, attachments, referral code, preferred provider/profile, quote or invoice links, verification status, moderation status, spam signals and request history.
+When you use the Neighbour Help Board, Campus Help Board, School/Tutoring Help, provider board, profile edit link, profile card, referral link or related request forms, we may collect and use information such as your name, email, phone, suburb, campus, school or organisation context, poster type, guardian details where needed, job description, custom request details, preferred times, urgency, attachments, referral code, preferred provider/profile, quote or invoice links, verification status, moderation status, spam checks and request history.

 We may process uploaded images and media by checking file type, file size and dimensions; resizing or compressing files; changing filenames; storing metadata such as width, height and storage location; and rejecting unsafe or unsupported files.
 Images and media may be stored locally or with a third-party storage provider or content delivery provider, including cloud object storage, if enabled.